mpalash/vidhasaumya/_content/no-one-at-the-ceremony-remembers-to-mention-the-artist.md

 ---
-title: No one at the ceremony remembers to mention the artist
+title: Monumentless ~ No one at the ceremony remembers to mention the artist
 parent: Monumentless Moments
 layout: text
 pubdate: 2016-02-29T22:00:00.000Z